Instead of putting your popcorn in a plain old boring bowl, fill an Edible White Chocolate Popcorn Bowl with your popcorn!

 A 100% edible bowl made from white chocolate coated popcorn makes a fun movie night snack.

-- 2 bags lightly salted microwave popcorn (natural, no butter added)
+- 2 bags lightly salted microwave popcorn (or 9 cups popped pocorn) (natural, no butter added)

 - 40 ounces melted and tempered white chocolate or melted confectionery coating Candy Melts